Healthcare Jobs at Baptist Health with Visa Sponsorship

 Does Baptist Health sponsor H-1B visas for Healthcares?

-Baptist Health's primary sponsorship pathway for healthcare roles is through employment-based Green Card categories, specifically EB-2 and EB-3, rather than the H-1B.
+Baptist Health's primary sponsorship pathway for healthcare roles is through employment-based Green Card categories, specifically EB-2 and EB-3, rather than the H-1B visa.
 Many clinical positions, including nursing, are excluded from H-1B eligibility because they don't meet the specialty occupation definition.
 If you're pursuing an H-1B, focus on roles such as clinical informatics, pharmacy, or healthcare administration that require a relevant bachelor's degree or higher.

 How do I apply for Healthcare jobs at Baptist Health?